 Affiliate disclosure: SetupRanked earns a commission from qualifying Amazon purchases at no extra cost to you.

-Quick picks: For individual remote workers who want the best all-around camera, the Jabra PanaCast 20 ($249–$299) leads with its 120° FOV and on-device AI.
-For crisp 4K image quality in normal desk lighting, the Logitech MX Brio 705 ($175) is the right choice.
-If you want physical AI tracking that follows you across your desk, the OBSBOT Tiny 2 Lite ($119–$179) is the only option here with a motorized PTZ mechanism.
+Quick picks: The Jabra PanaCast 20 ($299–$329) leads for individual remote workers who want the widest AI-enhanced FOV without software configuration.
+For raw 4K image quality at a lower price, the Logitech MX Brio 705 ($185–$199) is the right call.
+If you want physical AI tracking that follows you across your desk, the OBSBOT Tiny 3 Lite ($199, launched January 2026) is the only camera here with a motorized gimbal.

 Comparison